-Where a prospective pupil has an EHC plan, we will consult the parents and, where appropriate, the local authority to ensure that the provision specified in the EHC plan can be delivered by the School.
+Where a prospective student has an EHC plan, we will consult with parents and the local authority to ensure that the provision specified in the EHC plan can be delivered by the School.
 We will co-operate with the local authority to ensure that relevant reviews of EHC plans are carried out as required.